openethereum/openethereum.github.io/Parity-Signer-Mobile-App-MyCrypto-tutorial.md

 ## 2. Setup or recover an account
-When launching the app for the first time, no account has been setup yet.
-At this stage, you will either want to create an account directly from your mobile device or recover an account already created in with Parity Signer Mobile App or [Parity Wallet](https://wiki.parity.io/Parity-Wallet) (Desktop)
+When launching the app for the first time, no account has been set up yet.
+At this stage, you will either want to create an account directly from your mobile device or recover an account already created in Parity Signer Mobile App or [Parity Wallet](https://wiki.parity.io/Parity-Wallet) (Desktop)

 ### Create an account